-Welcome to the new and improved Brunch Directory - a complete list of well over 100 restaurants with the best brunch in NYC.
+Welcome to the new and improved Brunch Directory - a complete list of over 150 restaurants with the best brunch in NYC.
 We've added some places, we've removed some places, and we've given a bit of explanation as to how each restaurant earned a place on this list.
 Use it to bone up on your NYC brunch knowledge or to pick a place for your next midday feast.

 We update this guide frequently, so feel free to shoot us an email with your suggestions and/or complaints and you might see your tip in action soon.